lmangani/nprobe-elasticsearch/README.md

 $ sudo ./elk-nprobe.sh
 ```

-Once installed, you should be set to run nProbe:
+Once installed, you should be all set.
+If you already have an ELK setup, just copy conf.d/nprobe.conf to your logstash settings and install nProbe only, adjusting the below settings.

+Verify nProbe is functioning:

 ```
 $ nprobe --version